KritikaShrinivasan/KritikaShrinivasan/README.md

 ### Hey there, I'm Kritika Shrinivasan
 <hr/>
 I am a passionate software developer.
 I like porblem solving and logic building.
-I am also into building scalable websites and designing UI/UX.
+I am also into building scalable websites and robust backend using Node.js & Express.

 - 🌱 I’m currently learning UI/UX designing and implementation.